 Successful POP display programs have 3 things in common:

 After more than 25 years in the POP display business we know that the heart and soul of any successful point of sale display or visual merchandising program is great design.
-Simply put, design matters.
+Simply put, point-of-purchase display design matters.
 And it matters hugely.
-The goal of any POP design is to win the hearts and minds of customers and to sell more product.
-There is a lot to consider in creating effective and impactful POP designs, but here’s what we have found to be most important:
+The goal of any point of sale display design is to win the hearts and minds of customers and to sell more product.
+There is a lot to consider when thinking about Point of Purchase displays effectiveness, but here’s what we have found to be most important:

 What does your target customer value?
 What motivates them?
 What is their lifestyle and how might your product help to enhance that lifestyle?
 Once you understand as much as possible about your target customer, you can incorporate those demographic and behavioral insights into your design.